gritzko/swarm/doc/fork.md

 Those shards must reside behind a *switch* replica that forwards all the incoming object subscriptions to proper shards.
 Its handshake is `/Switch+Swarm#data!mytime+swarm.on`.
 Switches are stateless and transparent, so there can be any number of them.
-Switches maintain subscription tables and multiplex ops, but they have no own storage and no own op order.
+Switches maintain subscription tables and multiplex ops, but they have no own storage.
 Differently from all other roles, a switch has many upstream replicas, namely an array of Shards covering the entire key space.
 On the other hand, we already agreed that shards are parts of the same replica, so logically there is one upstream.
 Once a shard forks off a new child shard, it notifies its downstream switches, so reconfiguration is fully dynamic.
+As a side effect, switches can scale reads as they aggregate subscriptions and multiplex ops.

 ## Ring